Memphis River Parks Partnership: History

-Controversy surrounding the organization resumed in May 2019, when the MRPP unveiled a 60 million dollar plan to redesign Tom Lee Park.
-The plan drew criticism from organizers and fans of the Memphis in May music festival (held annually in the park), who claimed that the park's redesign was aimed at making it more pedestrian-friendly while simultaneously making it less suited to large crowds, essentially forcing the festival out of its traditional venue.
+In February 2019, the MRPP unveiled a $60-million plan to redesign Tom Lee Park.
+The initial design included improved pedestrian connections to downtown and outdoor classroom space, and was anchored by a pavilion with basketball courts designed to be used as a concert venue.
+However, the plan drew criticism from organizers and fans of the Memphis in May music festival (held annually in the park), who claimed that the park's redesign would make it less suited to large crowds, essentially forcing the festival out of its traditional venue.
 Meanwhile, park supporters claimed that the new park would be both an improved experience for the public outside of festival season and maintain the ability to host large-scale events.

-The dispute between the MRPP and Memphis was resolved in December 2019 following a months-long mediation process overseen by retired Tennessee Supreme Court justice Janice M. Holder and held at the urging of Memphis mayor Jim Strickland.
+The dispute between the MRPP and Memphis in May organizers was resolved in December 2019 following a months-long mediation process overseen by retired Tennessee Supreme Court justice Janice M. Holder and held at the urging of Memphis mayor Jim Strickland.
 The mediation agreement laid out detailed specifications for the new park that were requested by Memphis in May.
 New plans for Tom Lee Park's redesign, designed to specifications requested by the festival, were unveiled in May 2020.

-Several new controversies surrounding the MRPP have emerged since the beginning of the dispute with Memphis In May.
-In September 2019, the MRPP was caught dumping mud into the Mississippi River without a permit, prompting a response by the federal Corps of Engineers after the dumpings were exposed via a series of videos taken by concerned locals.
-The MRPP has been accused of poor maintenance of the riverfront parks under its control, with visitors noting broken down attractions, unmown lawns, and other signs of a lack of vigilant upkeep.
+Residents also questioned the MRPP's ability to maintain a renovated Tom Lee Park due to the quality of maintenance at other riverfront parks under its control.
+One example was in September 2019, when MRPP maintenance crews were caught dumping mud that had washed onto the Beale Street Landing into the Mississippi River without a permit, prompting a response by the Army Corps of Engineers.

 The Partnership has also been lauded for its work to transform the Memphis riverfront including formerly-Confederate parks.
 In March 2019, visitors from across the country came together in Memphis to tour "The Fourth Bluff", an area that includes River Garden, Fourth Bluff Park, Cossitt Library and parts of the River Line Trail.

-The national visitors applauded the "riverfront renaissance with a civic heart" that was evident with one park manager from Philadelphia claiming that the experience gave her goosebumps.
+Responsibilities

+Parks

+Memphis River Parks Partnership manages 12 city-owned parks along six miles of the Mississippi River.
+Notable parks managed by MRPP include Mud Island Park and Tom Lee Park.
+The northern parks form the River Line, a series of trails connecting Big River Crossing to the Wolf River Greenway.

+Fourth Bluff Park

-Fourth Bluff Park - the second park to be transformed by the Partnership in 2019 - has been host to various art installations including the Peace Project, the work of artists from South Memphis as well as a temporary installation of public art by artists Hank Willis Thomas.
+Fourth Bluff was the second park to be transformed by the Partnership in 2019.
+It has hosted various art installations including the Peace Project, the work of artists from South Memphis as well as a temporary installation of public art by artists Hank Willis Thomas.
 The park has become a popular civic gathering space and is the home of the Memphis Grizzlies official playoff watch parties bringing crowds of thousands of Memphians together to celebrate atop what was once home to a Confederate statue.
-The work of the Partnership to not just remove Confederate monuments, but to find a vibrant post-monument future for these public spaces has been held up as an example for other cities struggling with how to animate places that once held Confederate monuments.
+The Partnership's work in reactivating public space after removing Confederate monuments has been promoted as an example for other cities struggling to animate places that once held Confederate monuments.